COVID-19, isolation, quarantine or lockdown: children’s feelings

 For example, children might feel:

-- confused about why everyone is at home
+- confused about why you're at home

 - sad or frustrated that they can’t see their friends, carers, teachers and extended family